Léon Gloden

-Léon Gloden (born 9 December 1972) is a Luxembourgish politician and lawyer who serves as Minister for Home Affairs since 2023.
+Léon Marie Joseph Gloden (born 9 December 1972) is a Luxembourgish politician and lawyer who serves as Minister for Home Affairs since 2023.
 A member of the Christian Social People's Party, he was previously mayor of Grevenmacher and a member of the Chamber of Deputies from 2009 to 2023.

-Early life
+Early life, education and professional career

-Gloden was born on 9 December 1972 in Ettelbruck to a radiology nurse and a doctor of law, and grew up in Echternach.
+Gloden was born on 9 December 1972 in Ettelbruck to Marie-Berthe Olinger, a radiology nurse, and Joseph Gloden, a doctor of law, and grew up in Echternach.
 His father, a notary, was a member of the CSV, but resigned, because he did not get a place on the electoral list..
 In his youth, Gloden was not very interested in politics.
 After obtaining his high school diploma, he studied at Aix-Marseille University, where he obtained a master's degree in European and international law at the Faculty of Law and Political Science.
 He got further degrees from University College London and the College of Europe in Bruges.
 He also completed an internship at the European Court of Justice with Advocate General Jean Mischo.

 In 1999, Gloden started working at law firm Elvinger Hoss Prussen (EHP).
 He first practised labour law, later competition and real estate law.
 Considered a reference lawyer for medium-sized companies in Luxembourg, Gloden was promoted to partner at EHP in 2007.

-Politics
+Political career

 Gloden held multiple political offices in his career, starting in local politics in his home town of Grevenmacher, being a member in the Chamber of Deputies and since 2023, Minister of Home Affairs.

-Local Politics
+Communal politics

 Gloden entered politics in 1999.
-He was recruited into the CSV and to take part in the local elections in Grevenmacher by his neighbor Norbert Konter, who was mayor but wanted to retire.
+He was recruited into the CSV and to take part in the communal elections in Grevenmacher by his neighbor Norbert Konter, the outgoing mayor at the time.
 However, the CSV lost 10 percentage points and the two other parties that ran in the election, LSAP and DP, formed a coalition.
-Gloden began his political career as a local councilor on the opposition bench.
-In the local elections in 2005, Gloden got 875 votes and was second most voted candidate on the CSV list.
-The CSV got 29,65 percent of the votes, after the DP with 36,82 percent.
-Again, the DP and LSAP formed a coalition and Gloden as member of the CSV was part of the opposition.
+Gloden began his political career as a communal councilor in the opposition.
+In the 2005 communal elections, Gloden received 875 votes and was second most voted candidate on the CSV list.
+The CSV got 29,65 percent of the vote, behind the DP, which received 36,82 percent.
+The DP and LSAP maintained their coalition, and Gloden remained in the opposition.